CBD for Cats with Cancer

 Yes, CBD oil is safe for cancer-stricken cats.
 As with any other supplement, ensure you're utilizing a high-quality CBD product and following the manufacturer's dosage and frequency recommendations.

-A Canadian study analyzed dose escalation of cannabis oils, including a CBD-predominant oil in cats, and found it was relatively safe besides the occasional mild side effects.
+A Canadian study analyzed dose escalation of cannabis oils, including a CBD-predominant oil in cats, and found it was relatively safe besides occasional mild side effects.

 SIGNS OF CANCER IN CATS